AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 ## Hierarchical Indentation

 * In case there are hierarchical relationships...
+* ... set the indent for nested labels ...
 * {api:anychart.core.ui.DataGrid.Column#depthPaddingMultiplier}depthPaddingMultiplier(){api}

-In the sample below the hierarchical indent of the second column is set to 60.
+In the sample below the indent in the second column is set to 60.
 The first column is left with the default indent of 0.

 ```
 // set the indent for nested labels in the second column